marcduiker/azure-functions-university/lessons/http.md

     ```

 4. Remove the logic inside the function which deals GET Http verb and with the querystring.
-5. Update the logic which checks if the name variable is empty.
-You can now use `person.Name`.
+5. Update the logic which checks if the `name` variable is empty.
+You can now use `person.Name` instead.
 6. Run the Function App.
     > 🔎 __Observation__ You should see two HTTP endpoints in the output of the console.